Breast Cancer surgery

 Breast conserving surgery and mastecomy have about the same overall survival rates

-Of course, once a breast cancer has reached a stage III or higher and is clearly or significantly invasive, then mastecomy is in most cases the only reasonable option.
+Of course, once a breast cancer is a stage III or higher, and is clearly or significantly invasive, then mastectomy is, in most cases, the only reasonable option.

 Pain and other complications following breast cancer surgery

-In most settings, breast surgeries are performed by a general surgeon
+In most settings, breast surgeries a general surgeon performs breast cancer surgery

 Breast reconstruction surgery is often part of breast treatment surgery

-Not all women who undergo mastecomy will be candidates for reconstructive breast plastic surgery.
-Sometimes the breast can be surgically reconstructed using either implants or tissue flap procedures, but not all women will have enough spare tissue to engage in a breast reconstruction procedure.
+Not all women who undergo mastectomy will be candidates for reconstructive breast plastic surgery.
+Sometimes, surgical reconstruction of the breast using either implants or tissue flap procedures is possible.
+However, not all women will have enough spare tissue to engage in a breast reconstruction procedure.